-If you’re going to ride a moped, which is a primary means of transportation in some countries, don’t forget your helmet.
+Mopeds are a primary means of transportation in some countries.
+If you’re going to ride one, don’t forget your helmet.
 It’s just a good idea because as good of a driver as you think you are, others around you may not be as good.
 Also, consider wearing pants when you ride as “road rash” from accidents is no joke!

 You Can Stay Safe and Have Fun Traveling Solo

 Don’t get too caught up with anxiety over your safety.
 If you plan in advance of your trip, use common sense, and employ the travel safety tips in this post, you should have a wonderful trip!